larytet/port-knocking-ipc/README.md

 Based on the idea https://stackoverflow.com/questions/49978730/reliable-delivery-of-information-between-a-browser-and-a-locally-run-service-usi

-The goal is to reliably deliver a key from a WEB server to a locally running service via a WEB page opened in a WEB browser without introducing an HTTPS server on the local machine.
+The goal is to reliably deliver a key from a WEB server to a locally running service via a WEB page opened in a WEB browser without introducing an HTTPS server and a certificate on the local machine.

 Some applications: